VINXIS/vinxis.moe/src/content/blog/automobile-ageing.md

 We need to start there.

-The research is obviously useful, and it obviously shouldn't stop, but all of the research in aging that we will ever do is ultimately useless if the core foundation and tenants isn't even available for people.
+The research is definitely useful, and it obviously shouldn't stop, but all of the research in aging that we will ever do is ultimately useless if the core foundation and tenants aren't even solvable and available for people.

 Let's do this!!!!!
 Please!!!!!!!
 Help!!!!!!!!!!!m PLEASE HELP!!!!!!!!@!@!!!@!@